AdebolaM/Project4/Mean_project.md

 The summary of this project is to create a simple book register app on the internet using the MEAN web stack.

-M- mongodb it stores data and also act as the server in this instance
+M- mongodb It stores data and also act as the server in this instance

-Express- this is the back end framework of the application ie the developer side of the application. it reads to request from the clients from the database
+Express- this is the back end framework of the application ie the developer side of the application.
+It reads to request from the clients from the database

 Angular -this is the front end framework of the app ie the interactive part for client to use the app

-Node.js - this is the
+Node.js -

 lets go!

 # Install Node.js

-Aftervthe usually update of 'apt' added certificates and initiated the installation of node.js
+After the usually update of 'apt' added certificates and initiated the installation of node.js
 ```
 sudo apt update